WASasquatch/was-node-suite-comfyui/README.md

  - Constant Number
  - Control Net Model Input Switch: Switch between two Control Net Model inputs based on a boolean switch.
  - Create Grid Image: Create a image grid from images at a destination with customizable glob pattern.
 Optional border size and color.
+ - Create Grid Image from Batch: Create a grid image from a batch tensor of images.
  - Create Morph Image: Create a GIF/APNG animation from two images, fading between them.
  - Create Morph Image by Path: Create a GIF/APNG animation from a path to a directory containing images, with optional pattern.
  - Create Video from Path: Create video from images from a specified path.